risingwavelabs/risingwave-docs/docs/troubleshoot/troubleshoot-high-latency.md

 - Increase the parallelism by adding more nodes into the cluster, or check the SQL query to see if there is any room for optimization.

+## Example

-## Example: High latency caused by high join amplification
+High latency can be caused by high join amplification.

+### Identify high join amplification

 Using low-cardinality columns as equal conditions in joins can result in high join amplification, leading to increased latency.

 :::info
 The term "Cardinality" describes how many distinct values exist in a column.
 For example, "nation" often has a lower cardinality, while "user_id" often has a higher cardinality.